veryeasily/signifier/README.md

 </td>
 </tr>
 </table>
-Signifier is under some kind of license so don't use it or steal it until I decide what that license is.
+Signifier is under some kind of open source license but don't use it or steal it until I decide what that license is.